isotopp/isotopp.github.io/content/posts/2008-07-23-inhaltliche-und-kulturelle-steuerung-von-foren.md

 by the creation of a FAQ, making proper and improper behavioral standards explicit and addressable for reference in a discussion, and a specific procedure for teaching these standards to newcomers.
-This specific procedure involves taking the newcomers problem serious, solving it and pushing additional corrective information with that answer in a non-offensive and non-degrading way at the newcomer._
+This specific procedure involves taking the newcomers' problem seriously, solving it and pushing additional corrective information with that answer in a non-offensive and non-degrading way at the newcomer.